 - Proof of English language proficiency of minimally C-1

 How does it work?

 - At the start of the PhD trajectory, supervisors and PhDs should discuss whether the PhD would like to qualify for the partial University Teaching Qualification.
 The agreement on this is recorded in the Training and Supervision Plan.
 Contract PhD candidates can only teach if the conditions of the grant provider allow this.

-If all requirements have been fulfilled, you can send your portfolio to the BKO committee (currently Verpoorte and Mol).
+When all requirements have been fulfilled, you can send your portfolio to the BKO committee (Alexander Verpoorte and Joanne Mol).